bukka/php-jsond/UPGRADE.md

   options and added `JSON_UNESCAPED_LINE_TERMINATORS` to restore the previous behaviour
 - Fixed behavior of `JsonSerializable` difference from `json_encode` when error
   - PHP bug #72069
+- Used serialize_precision instead of precision for encoding of double values

 ## 1.4